Skip to the content.

 const useToken = async () => ({ 'Authorization': `Token ${await getToken()}` })

-// headers is static, especially the X-Timestamp.
+// the headers are static here, especially X-Timestamp.
 Easy to maintain?
-No!
+No.

 const apiV1 = axios.create({